Ligety chasing gold eight years after first success

 STOCKHOLM American alpine skier Ted Ligety's form curve looks to be peaking at just the right time for Sochi, eight years after he won his first gold medal.

-The 29-year-old is one of the early favorites for gold in the giant slalom and victory in a World Cup super-combined event at Switzerland in mid-January puts him in contention there too.
+The 29-year-old is one of the early favourites for gold in the giant slalom and victory in a World Cup super-combined event at Switzerland in mid-January puts him in contention there too.

 He won the combined event at the Turin Olympics in 2006 and his recent success in an event that combines speed and technique, suggests he will be a contender in several disciplines at the Olympics.